Ziyoviddin/-HTML-CSS--Projects-1/README.md

 # Survey Form
-Only HTML and CSS were used to develop this project.
+ HTML and CSS were used to develop this project.